library(dsem)

 m = cbind(m, "lower"=m$Estimate-m$Std..Error, "upper"=m$Estimate+m$Std..Error )

-# ggplot display of estimates
+# ggplot estimates

 longform = melt( as.data.frame(KleinI) )